-Retinoblastoma is caused by mutations (changes) in certain genes.
-Over the past few decades, scientists have learned how certain changes in a person’s DNA can cause cells of the retina to become cancerous.
-The DNA in each of our cells makes up our genes, which are the instructions for how our cells function.
+Certain changes in a person’s DNA can cause cells of the retina to grow out of control.
+DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects much more than how we look.

-About 1 out of 3 children with retinoblastoma have a germline mutation in one RB1 gene; that is, all the cells in the body have a defective RB1 gene.
-In most of these children (75%), this mutation developed after conception while in the womb.
-The other 25% of children have inherited it from one of their parents.
+About 1 out of 3 children with retinoblastoma have a germline mutation in one RB1 gene; that is, the RB1 gene mutation is in all the cells in the body.
+In most of these children (75%), this mutation occurs very early in development, while still in the womb.
+The other 25% of children inherit the gene mutation from one of their parents.

 About 9 of 10 children who are born with this RB1 germline mutation develop retinoblastoma.
 This happens when the second RB1 gene is lost or mutated.
 Most often the retinoblastoma is bilateral (in both eyes), but sometimes it is found early enough that it is still only in one eye.

-These children have hereditary retinoblastoma.
-All bilateral retinoblastomas are considered hereditary, although not all hereditary retinoblastomas are bilateral when they are found.
+These children have heritable retinoblastoma (also called hereditary or congenital retinoblastoma).
+All bilateral retinoblastomas are considered heritable, although not all heritable retinoblastomas are bilateral when they are found.

-Every person has 2 RB1 genes but passes only 1 on to each of their children.
+Everybody has two RB1 genes but passes only one on to each of their children.
 (The child gets the other RB1 gene from the other parent.)
-Therefore there is a 1 in 2 chance that a parent who had hereditary retinoblastoma will pass the mutated gene on to his or her child.
+Therefore there is a 1 in 2 chance that a parent who had heritable retinoblastoma will pass the mutated gene on to their child.

-Most children with hereditary retinoblastoma don’t have an affected parent.
+Most children with heritable retinoblastoma don’t have an affected parent.
 But these children can still pass their RB1 gene mutation on to their children.
-This is why we call this form of retinoblastoma “hereditary” (even though neither of the child’s parents may have been affected).
+This is why this form of retinoblastoma is called "heritable” (even though neither of the child’s parents may have been affected).